fbpx

 Gender and sexuality fundamentally shape how we see the world and how the world sees us.
 How we understand gender and sexual identity in relation to our sense of self and others is always open to change.
 Historical, literary and visual perspectives can help us understand how our contemporary ideas about gender and sexuality emerged, how they intersect with power, science and the law, and how they might be thought differently.

+This course will take you on a journey into the past, with a specific focus on literature, film, and visual culture, to explore how new and modern ideas about sex, gender and sexuality emerged in a fascinating moment in history.
+In the German-speaking world around 1900, a new language emerged to express possibilities of gender and sexuality, from Sigmund Freud’s ‘original bisexuality’ in Vienna to Magnus Hirschfeld’s ‘third sex’ in Berlin.
 In this course, you will learn how new ideas about gender and sexuality emerged at the crossroad between modern sexual sciences and literature, film, photography and visual culture.
 You will trace how global networks and exchanges influenced as well as disseminated these modern ideas about gender and sexuality.
 We will move across disciplines and draw on key texts in gender and sexuality studies to examine this important cultural, historical and sexual-political moment.
-In doing so, you will examine how sciences and the arts came together to form knowledge about sexual and gender identity and diversity, sexual health and sexual rights, topics that are still hotly debated today.
+In doing so, you will examine how sciences and the arts came together to produce knowledge about sexual and gender identity and diversity, as well sexual health and sexual rights – topics that are still hotly debated today.

 Learning outcomes of the course